js-konda/LIGN167/README.md

 # LIGN167
-Codes od Deep Learning for Natural Language Processing
+Codes of Deep Learning for Natural Language Processing